-Sales and marketing expenses increased by \$259 for the three months ended September 30, 2024 compared to the same period last year.
-The increase was planned and is primarily due to the Company's focus on investing in its marketing and e-commerce programs to expand its distribution reach and awareness of the both brands.
-For instance, the Company released in November 2024 two major marketing campaigns, 'Shush Your Mind' for Dream Water® and 'Quiets Chronic Pain' for LivReliefTM.
+Sales and marketing expenses increased by \$245 and \$505 for the three and six months ended December 31, 2024, respectively compared to the same period last year.
+The increase was planned and is primarily due to the Company's focus on investing in its marketing and e-commerce programs to expand its distribution reach and awareness of both brands.
+For instance, in November 2024, the Company released two major marketing campaigns, 'Shush Your Mind' for Dream Water® and 'Quiets Chronic Pain' for LivReliefTM.